rocktimsaikia/cambd/README.md

   --help                 Show this message and exit.
 ```

-> By default it caches words in `$HOME/.cambd-cache.db`.
-To clear the cache if needed <br/> run `cambd --clear-cache`.
-It is strongly recommended to not modify this file manually.

 ## FAQ

-1. Why scrape instead of using a Dictionary API?
+Q. Why scrape instead of using a Dictionary API?

+> [!NOTE]
 > TBH, As a non native english speaker, I find the cambridge dictionary the most easy to understand.
 But they don't have any public free API with all the features I want like getting suggestions on misspelled words and give both US and UK definations etc. So I ended up building this cli tool with basic scrapping for my own usecase as I am a terminal power user and don't want to leave the terminal, go to browser, open a new tab just to search for a word meaning.

 ## LICENSE